 Got a Browntail Moth Rash?
 This Might Help

 If you're NOT currently suffering from some sort of Browntail Moth Caterpillar rash, you might be in the minority at the moment.
-It seems like everywhere I turn this week, someone's talking about how much this rash just plain sucks!

 According to Maine.gov website, "The browntail moth caterpillar has tiny poisonous hairs that cause dermatitis similar to poison ivy on sensitive individuals.
 People may develop dermatitis from direct contact with the caterpillar or indirectly from contact with airborne hairs.
 Most people affected by the hairs develop a localized rash that will last for a few hours up to several days but on some sensitive individuals the rash can be severe and last for several weeks."

 It's hitting everyone--young and old.
-Because these toxic little hairs go airborne, you run the risk of coming across this nastiness from a simple walk to the mail box.
+Because these toxic little hairs go airborne, you run the risk of coming across this nastiness from a simple walk to the mailbox.
 And folks across the state are looking for some relief.

 Now--let me start by saying I'm not a medical professional...your best bet is always to call someone trained for this stuff first.

-She said that if you're wondering what it looks like, some telltale signs you might have come in contact with Browntail Moth Caterpillar Hair: very itchy blotchy, slightly raised pink/red skin.
+If you're wondering what it looks like, some telltale signs you might have come in contact with Browntail Moth Caterpillar Hair: very itchy blotchy, slightly raised pink/red skin.

-- 1/4 Cup Witch Hazel
+- 1/4 cup Witch Hazel